mkhan45/gravity-sim-rs/README.md

 Left click to place a body, dragging before releasing makes an initial velocity vector.

 Right click over a body to delete it.

+G creates a 10x10 grid of bodies with the specified radii and densities.

+R to reset.